sohsatoh/FreePIP/README.md

 ## License

 GPL-3.0 License

-**If you use the code of this tweak, you are obliged to publish the code for both commercial and personal use**
+**If you use the code of this tweak, you are obliged to publish the code.
+It applied to BOTH commercial and personal.**